This homemade dry rub for ribs is customizable, cost-effective, and can also be used for chicken, brisket, pork shoulder and even burgers.

 While this dry rub for ribs is perfect as it is, you can also customize it and try different variations to suite your taste preferences.
 Here are a few ideas for different varieties:

 • SPICY – Add more cayenne pepper, as well as a pinch of red pepper flakes.
-I’ll do this for my oven baby back ribs quite a bit.

 • SMOKY – Use smoked paprika in place of traditional paprika to add a deep smoky flavor to the meat.